 Quantum Threat Timeline

-Although the timing of the quantum threat is unknown, it’s top of mind for security conscious organizations.
-The Global Risk Institute, recently surveyed leaders and experts of quantum science and technology to get their opinions on the likelihood and timing of the quantum threat to public-key cybersecurity.
+Although the timing of the quantum threat is unknown, it’s top of mind for security-conscious organizations.
+The Global Risk Institute recently surveyed leaders and experts of quantum science and technology to get their opinions on the likelihood and timing of the quantum threat to public-key cybersecurity.
 Some patterns emerged from their responses as seen in the illustration below.

-Is Quantum a threat to public-key cybersecurity?
+Is quantum a threat to public-key cybersecurity?

-Entrust Datacard has been actively leading the discussions in IETF Forums, where solutions can be considered within the PQ community.
+Entrust has been actively leading the discussions in IETF Forums, where solutions can be considered within the PQ community.
 Our public propositions are published in the IETF standards forum: